mail2thota/ansible_provision/README.md

    5) Quit: Terminate the process

 ```
-This will automatically updates the required configurations for ansible roles and executes playbooks which setups the hdp cluster and remaining packages
+This will automatically update the required configurations for ansible roles and executes playbooks which setups the hdp cluster and remaining packages

 note:While choosing Node provisioning option, you see provisioning is ready you might turn up the nodes to be provisioned,from bios setting you may choose boot from network and allow boot using PXELinux.
 After the installation You may find the rest of log in /var/log/ansible.log